debate-map/app/README.md

 ### Deploying to Firebase

+1) Make sure you have the firebase cli tools installed (`npm install -g firebase-tools`), and that you're logged in.
-1) Run `tsc` in a console, and keep it running in the background. (this reduces deploy:prod-quick compile times from ~59s to ~32s, by enabling incremental compilation)
+2) Run `tsc` in a console, and keep it running in the background. (this reduces deploy:prod-quick compile times from ~59s to ~32s, by enabling incremental compilation)
-2) Run `npm run deploy:[dev/prod/prod-quick]`.
-Note that `deploy:prod-quick` time is ~32s, vs ~86s for `deploy:prod` (since the former doesn't use minification and such).
+3) Run `npm start deploy.[dev/prod/prod-quick]`.
+Note that `deploy.prod-quick` time is ~32s, vs ~86s for `deploy.prod` (since the former doesn't use minification and such).

 ### Editor setup